128technology/docs/docs/intro_install_quickstart_otpiso.md

 ![QuickStart File Accepted](/img/intro_ztp_quickstart_client_3.png)

-- After a couple minutes, this process will complete and your 128T Router will be fully configured.
+- After a couple minutes, this process will complete and your SSR Router will be fully configured.

 ![QuickStart Working](/img/intro_ztp_quickstart_client_4.png)